Bitotetpk20/LocalServerDrop/README.md

 - **Drag & Drop Upload**: Simple file uploading with visual feedback
 - **Cross-Platform**: Works on Windows, macOS, and Linux
+- **System Tray Integration**: Minimizes to system tray instead of closing, keeps server running in background
 - **Local Network Sharing**: Access files via web browser at `localhost:8080` (Or use your device IPv4 shown in the app for LAN access)
 - **Real-time File Management**: View, download, and delete files instantly
 - **Modern UI**: Beautiful dark theme with gradient effects and smooth animations